digitalaidseattle/plymouth-housing/docs/designs/login-design.md

 ## 6. Security and Compliance

 ### 6.1 Security Considerations
-- Use Azure OAuth to ensure secure authentication.
+- **Azure OAuth**: Use Azure OAuth to ensure secure authentication.
+- **Domain Restriction**: After a user logs in through Azure OAuth via Supabase, enforce domain restrictions by verifying that the user's email domain matches @plymouthhousing.org.
+This ensures that only authorized users from the organization can log in.
-- Store PINs securely in the database with encryption.
+- **Encryption in sensitive user information**: PINs and other sensitive data should be securely stored in the database using encryption.
+This protects the information from being exposed in case of a data breach.
-- Implement data validation to prevent unauthorized access.
+- **Data Validation**: Ensure that the PIN is exactly 4 digits long, validated both on the frontend and with server-side checks to prevent unauthorized access attempts and injection attacks.

 ### 6.2 Compliance Requirements
 - Ensure compliance with GDPR for handling volunteer data.
-- Follow best practices for data encryption and storage.
+  - **Data Minimization**: Only collect data that is necessary for the operation of the system.
+For example, storing name, email, and PIN is necessary for authentication.
+  - **Encryption**: The PIN field must be encrypted using secure cryptographic algorithms, such as AES, to ensure that sensitive data is protected against unauthorized access.

 ## 7. Performance Considerations